Applications are now open for the 2017 Hugh Rogers Fellowships

 Download the application guide and forms

-In 2016 the MBSCA may award three Fellowships, one in each area of focus.
+In 2017 the MBSCA may award Fellowships in each of the program's areas of focus.
 All areas of research and practice will be considered, but the following guidance is provided for applicants.

 - The education Fellowship is intended to encourage innovative teaching in kindergartens, primary schools and secondary schools but preference will be given to innovative proposals from teachers with interest in: indigenous education, children with special needs, technology in the classroom, obesity prevention and sport, environment and sustainability, and differentiation in the curriculum

 - The health care and medical research Fellowship is not intended to fund basic research.
 It is intended to encourage and support innovative research, and in 2016 preference will be given to projects that show promise to deliver early public health benefits and/or or clinical outcomes, or alternatively, hold the promise of early commercialisation.

 - The arts and culture Fellowship is intended to assist young artists to continue their studies and to perfect their skills in their chosen area of endeavour.
 Preference in 2016 will be given to applicants in the performance arts of ballet, voice and instrumental performance.

 Depending on the quality of applications and the availability of funds in each year, one or more Fellowships up to $10,000 may be awarded in these nominated areas of endeavour.
 However, if applications of insufficient quality are received, the MBSCA reserves the right to decline to award a Fellowship in any, or all, the areas of focus.